List of Kamen Rider Zero-One characters: Is

 During the events of Kamen Rider Zero-One the Movie: Real×Time, the rebuilt Is gains the memories of her original self through the Satellite There and is entrusted with the Zero-Two Driver, which she uses to transform into Kamen Rider Zero-Two and join Aruto in his fight against S and his forces.

+In the side novel of Kamen Rider: Beyond Generations, Is' remains is discovered in year 2071 by an elderly George Karizaki when the entire world is ruled by demons.
+George uses the data of Kamen Rider Zero-One in Is' memory bank to create the Neo Batta Vistamp for Kamen Rider Revice to use and averting the bad future that Diablo sought to create.